jcfischer/easylooper/README.md

 PlexLooper
 ==========

-PlexLooper is a a VST audio plugin that allows for looping of audio material.
+PlexLooper is a VST audio plugin that allows for looping of audio material.
 It's feature set is loosely based on the [Echoplex](http://www.loopers-delight.com/tools/echoplex/echoplex.html) looper by Gibson/Oberheim.

 Currently only works on OSX due to the UI library being used.
-Tested in Ableton Live 10 and Reaper 9.5
+Tested in Ableton Live 10.

 Building
 --------